yigitkaantonkaz/DSA210_Data_Science/README.md

 # Music Listening Habits and Productivity Analysis
 ## **Project Overview**
 This project explores the relationship between music listening habits and productivity during study or work sessions.
-By analyzing personal data on music preferences, task performance, and working hours, the project aims to uncover patterns and provide actionable insights for optimizing productivity through personalized music recommendations.
+By analyzing personal data on music preferences, task performance, and working hours, the project seeks to uncover patterns and provide actionable insights for optimizing productivity through personalized music recommendations.
+The project combines data-driven analysis techniques, including exploratory data analysis (EDA), machine learning models, and visualization, to generate meaningful findings.

+## **Motivation**
+Music is a powerful tool for enhancing focus and productivity.
+This project aims to analyze how specific music attributes such as genre, tempo, and loudness influence productivity during various task types.
+By understanding these relationships, we can create personalized music strategies for optimal work or study performance.

 ## **Dataset Description**